Perham-Student/SchoolProjects/README.md

 # SchoolProjects
-A place where school projects are uploaded to keep track of my development in programming
+A place where school projects are uploaded to keep display my development in coding